Chat with us, powered by LiveChat Skip to main content

 Submitting a Stop Limit Order via LYNX

-In LYNX+, you can find specific securities using the search bar located in the top right corner.
-You can search by the name, ISIN code, or specific ticker of the product.
+In LYNX+, you can search for specific securities using the search bar located in the top right corner.
+You can enter the product name, ISIN code, or ticker symbol.

-Once you have selected the product you want to trade, you will be taken to the product overview.
-Here, in the top right corner, you can click on Buy or Sell if you wish to trade this stock immediately.
-Specify the quantity and select the time in force for your order.
+After selecting the product you wish to trade, you will be taken to the product overview page.
+In the top right corner, you can click Buy or Sell to begin placing an order.
+Specify the quantity and set the desired Time in Force for your order.

-To proceed, click Send Order to submit or Cancel to discard the order.
+To proceed, click Send Order to submit the order or Cancel to discard it.

-After logging into TWS, open the order ticket by clicking Order in the top left.
-If you have a certain security selected, it will automatically open an order ticket for that security.
-You can change the underlying by typing the name, ticker code, or ISIN in the Financial Instrument column at the top of the order ticket.
+After logging into TWS, you can open the order ticket by clicking Order in the top-left corner.
+If a specific security is already selected, the order ticket for that instrument will open automatically.
+You can change the underlying instrument by entering the name, ticker symbol, or ISIN in the Financial Instrument field at the top.

-Choose the action (buy or sell), specify the quantity, the destination, and select the time in force for your order.
+Choose the appropriate action (Buy or Sell), specify the quantity, select the destination, and define the Time in Force.

-In the bottom left of the order ticket window, you can press Preview to look at the summary of your order.
-Then click on Transmit to submit the order or on Close to close the preview.
+At the bottom left of the order ticket window, you can click Preview to review the details of your order.
+To proceed, click Transmit to submit the order, or Close to exit the preview without submitting.

-To search for a product, tap the Search icon in the top right.
-Enter the name, ISIN, or ticker symbol.
-Tap a search result to open the product’s page.
+To search for a product, tap the Search icon located in the top right corner of the screen.
+Enter the name, ISIN, or ticker symbol of the instrument.
+Then, tap a search result to open the product’s detail page.

-Before submitting the order, you can check the parameters of your order via the Preview/Calculator icon on the bottom right.
-To submit the order, swipe right over the Slide To Submit Sell/Buy button.
+Before submitting the order, you can review its parameters by tapping the Preview/Calculator icon in the bottom right corner.
+To submit the order, swipe right over the Slide to Submit Sell/Buy button.

 Tips before submitting a Stop Limit Order

-When submitting a stop-limit order, consider several key points to achieve the best possible execution and minimize potential issues.
+When placing a stop-limit order, it is important to be aware of certain market factors that may influence the likelihood and quality of execution.bmitting a stop-limit order, consider several key points to achieve the best possible execution and minimize potential issues.

 Liquidity